MysteryPuppy/Midi28bit/README.md

 **Note:** Application only for/tested on Mac OS

 **Installation:**
-To run just the app, simply download
+To run just the app, simply download the app.

-To use source files:
+**To use source files:**
 * Clone repository to computer
 * `cd` into folder
 * `npm install`